jkostorz/seri/README.md

-# seri - SErial to Remote Interactive interface to control Onkyo audio equipment via an RI port based on Arduino Uno (ATmega328P).
+# seri - SErial to Remote Interactive interface for controlling Onkyo audio equipment via RI port (interface is based on the Arduino Uno board with ATmega328P)

-#### To use the interface, connect Arduino NANO usb port to computer and pins D2/GND to RI port, then send commands through serial port (8n1 57600).
+## To use the interface, connect Arduino NANO usb port to computer and pins D2/GND to RI port, then send commands through serial port (8n1 57600)

 Commands: